Songonge/Excel-Projects/Cyclistic Rides Analysis/README.md

   * I calculated the `average ride_length` for users by `day_of_week` by adding `day_of_week` under `Columns`, `member_casual` under `Rows`, and `Average` of `ride_length` under `Values`
   * I calculated the `number of rides` for users by `day_of_week` by adding `Count of ride_id` to `Values`.

-* Performing these descriptive analysis steps helped make some initial observations such as the day with the most rides is `Thursday`.
+* Performing these descriptive analysis steps helped make some initial observations, such as the day with the most rides is `Thursday`.
 The table below was designed to show the difference between casual riders and members.

 |      Calculations     |      Casual Riders    | Members |
 | :-------------: | :-------------: | :-------------: |
 | Total Count of Rides   |      5934    | 339423 |
 | Average Ride Length  | 0:37:01	       | 0:13:52   |

-  * From the above table, it can be seen that the total number of trips for members was far greater than those for casual riders in the first quarter of 2019.
+  * From the above table, it can be seen that the total number of trips for members was far greater than that for casual riders in the first quarter of 2019.

 The following table shows the max and min rides for both rider types.